-A course designed to prepare teacher candidates to analyze, select, create, and use computer software, hardware, video, and audio technology in the P-12 classroom.
+A course designed to prepare teacher candidates to analyze, select, create, and use computer software, hardware, video, and audio technology in the K-12 classroom.
 Technology will be used as a teaching tool in content specific and in interdisciplinary microteaching and classroom experiences.
 Fall and Spring.

-ED 4528 Clinical Internship: P-4
+ED 4428 Clinical Internship: K-6

-An application course for teacher candidate who will be placed in area schools and in childhood centers for one half of a semester.
-During the teaching assignments, the Williams Teacher
+An application course for teacher candidates who will be placed in area schools for one semester.
+During the teaching assignments, the Williams Teacher Education Program Supervisor and the

-Education Program Supervisor and the Cooperating Teachers will direct the teacher candidate's progress as teaching responsibilities begin on a limited basis and culminate with full teaching responsibilities.
-Teacher candidates in P-4 will repeat ED 4528 for the second half of the semester to allow for a range of experiences in P-4 classrooms.
+Cooperating Teachers will direct the progress of teacher candidates as teaching responsibilities begin on a limited basis and culminate with full teaching responsibilities.
+Teacher candidates in K-3 will be assigned to ED 4438 the second half of the semester to allow for a range of experiences in K-6 classrooms.
 Fall and Spring.